mishvets/WeatherForecast/README.md

 - Send requests to [WeatherAPI.com](https://www.weatherapi.com/) for multiple cities in one query instead of separate requests (requires a paid subscription).

 - Optimize City Name Handling.
 Different spellings of the same city generate separate requests to WeatherAPI.
 Using their location dictionary could help reduce redundant API calls.

-- Send a single email notification for all subscribers of a city while ensuring recipients are not visible to each other (e.g., using BCC).

 - Send Re-subscription Email if no data for requested city.

+- Check how long ago the weather was updated and if less than `delta` min, return data from the database rather than sending a new request to the API

+- When the task is triggered for `daily` updates, all confirmed subscribers must be updated (regardless of the subscription type).
+For `hourly` updates, only those with the appropriate **frequency** must be selected.
+In the current implementation, they are collected separately by subscription type.